pearlydragon/print_to_thermal_printer/README.md

 # print_to_thermal_printer
-Send files to thermal printers
+Send files to thermal printers via cups because wine can't do this(